Tutor: Tammy Prichard

 Note: Although Writing 1 is formatted as a year-long class, each semester has its own syllabus and literature selection.
 Students will need to register separately for each semester.

-Tutor: Tammy Prichard has been educating students for over 30 years, both as a homeschooling parent and as a classroom teacher.
+Tutor: Tammy Prichard is a licensed teacher and has been educating students for over 30 years, both as a homeschooling parent and as a classroom teacher.
 She has taught classes in both public and private schools and has a passion to see students grow and mature in their handling of literature and the written word.
-Mrs. Prichard graduated magna cum laude with a B.A. in English from Gustavus Adolphus College in St. Peter, Minnesota.
+Mrs. Prichard graduated with a B.A. in English from Gustavus Adolphus College in St. Peter, Minnesota.
 She and her family live in Northfield, where her husband is a lawyer and where they have raised their 7 grown children.
 She also teaches writing part time at Arcadia Charter School in Northfield.

 2nd Semester Texts (to be purchased by the tutor) :